roshadah/TechTronix-SQL-project./README.md

 l) Calculation of the year-to-year and month-to-month sales Growth.

-### What is the total number of units sold per product SKU?
+### Question 1: What is the total number of units sold per product SKU?
     SELECT productid,
     SUM(inventoryquantity) AS total_quantity
     FROM sales